Regional University Network – European University

 European SAB: 120 students (80 national and 40 international [from outside the EU])

-It meets during the RUN-EU annual Student Week, an opportunity for students to come together in person, in a unique international, diverse and inclusive environment.
+It meets during the RUN-EU annual General Assembly, an opportunity for students to come together in person, in a unique international, diverse and inclusive environment.

 Knowledge and research areas